shriyanshbhargava/guestara-assignment/README.md

 - Delete events with an alert popup
 - Persistent state even after a hard refresh

+## How to Use
+- Create an event: Double-click on the desired cell to add an event.
+- Move an event: Drag and drop the event to another time slot.
+- Delete an event: Click on an event to delete it with a confirmation modal.

 ## Getting Started

 ### 1. Clone the Repository